| | Lobry de Bruyn, L. A. and Prior, J. C. (2001a). Changing

 or teams.
 Thus students must develop team skills and perspectives

 in order to successfully undertake the PBL exercise.
+To develop a successful PBL teaching framework requires

 frequent monitoring of student learning progress and perceptions,